MarlonCorreia/search-challenge/version_2/README.md

+#Update: The PostgreSQL db that this solution was using was terminated =]

 ## PostgreSQL Solution

 For this solution, I've strongly used PostgreSQL.
 Just creating a table to add all of the products existing in inputted file, and then creating an Index using the name of the products.